 - 1) I see the term CV on several lines of the finance survey.
-What is this referring to? - 2) What value do I use to report plant, property, and equipment on the second page of Part A? - 3) What are allowances in Part C (Scholarships and Fellowships)? - 4) What is the difference between funded and unfunded institutional grants as reported on the Scholarships and Fellowships part of the survey? - 5) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 6) My institution is primarily a hospital with a small instruction program.
+What is this referring to? - 2) What value do I use to report plant, property, and equipment on the second page of Part A? - 3) What are allowances in Part C-1 (Scholarships and Fellowships)? - 4) What is the difference between funded and unfunded institutional grants as reported on the Scholarships and Fellowships part of the survey?

+- 5) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 6) My institution is primarily a hospital with a small instruction program.
 How should I report the hospital part of my institution? - 7) What are some examples of independent operations? - 8) I have an edit that says that Other revenue (or expense) can't be negative.
 I didn't enter it.
-What do I do? - 9) How should my institution report the allocation of depreciation, operation and maintenance of plant (O&M), and interest expenses to the other functional expense categories in Part E? - 10) Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part E (expenses).
+What do I do? - Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part E (expenses).
 Beginning with the 2016-17 collection, it only appears as a natural expense category.
-How do I report the O&M that was allocated as a function (e.g., salaries and wages on O&M, benefits on O&M, depreciation on O&M, interest on O&M)? - My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
+How do I report the O&M that was allocated as a function (e.g., salaries and wages on O&M, benefits on O&M. depreciation on O&M. interest on O&M)?

+My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
 How should this be reported in IPEDS finance reporting?